International business travel: employer responsibilities

-As an employer you can ask your employees to work overseas for your company, but if this is a likely requirement it should be written into the employment contract.
+As an employer you can ask your employees to work in another country for your company, but if this is a likely requirement it should be written into the employment contract.

-If necessary, amend your employment contracts to detail this need for overseas business travel, but remember, there are rules you must observe when you change an employee's terms of employment.
+If necessary, amend your employment contracts to detail this need for international business travel, but remember, there are rules you must observe when you change an employee's terms of employment.

-Unless circumstances are exceptional, an employee can't easily refuse to work overseas if this requirement is written into their employment contract.
+Unless circumstances are exceptional, an employee can't easily refuse to work in a different country if this requirement is written into their employment contract.

 If the employee is working abroad for longer, specific requirements would need to be mentioned, eg applicable laws and payments.
 However, the wording of the clause would depend on the specific circumstances of the job and employee.